Below are some of the common questions I have been asked about the new version

 If you have already got your EDIUS plus number and you want to install EDIUS X just download the installer and install it.
 You can find it here: https://www.edius.net/x/875-edius-x-download.html The EDIUS Plus number should mean that it will activate straight away.

 - My Blackmagic device is not seen, why?

 You will need to use some of the latest drivers.
-At the time of EDIUS X release the latest drivers are 11.6.
-I have had problems with analogue audio from a Blackmagic Intensity Pro 4K using 11.6 so I would recommend using 11.5.1.
+Grass Valley recommend using the 11.51 drivers; if you use the EDIUS.net installer it will put these on automatically.
 Visit this page https://www.blackmagicdesign.com/support/family/capture-and-playback and scroll down the list of drivers until you find 11.5.1, download, install and reboot.
 You cannot update Blackmagic drivers by going to Windows device manager and asking it to look for a better driver.
 You must download he set up from Blackmagic Design.

 - What hardware is supported?

 EDIUS X supports most current Blackmagic cards, some AJA cards and the Storm 3G & Storm Pro.
 There is a list of supported hardware here: http://www.dvctraining.co.uk/edius-x-features/.
 Some older Blackmagic hardware may work as they share the same drivers as current cards.
 For example, I have used a Blackmagic Intensity Pro (not 4K) and a USB Shuttle effectively.
 Matrox devices were supported in EDIUS 9 and will no longer work.
 Also EDIUS X no longer captures from DV or HDV devices and will not record back to tape.
 If you need DV capture and have EDIUS 9 I would suggest leaving EDIUS 9 installed to capture DV and HDV.

 - Can I import my settings from EDIUS 9?